NordVPN vs ExpressVPN comparison in 2025

 VPN users recognize both NordVPN and ExpressVPN as excellent choices for streaming.
 While ExpressVPN offers great streaming capabilities and speeds with loads of servers to select from, NordVPN has a better value, being even faster and more secure.

-NordVPN stands out for securely unblocking different streaming platforms while always ensuring stable and consistent connection speeds.
-It also offers more simultaneous connections – 10, in comparison to ExpressVPN’s 8.
+NordVPN stands out for securely unblocking different streaming platforms while ensuring stable and consistent connection speeds.
+It also offers more simultaneous connections – 10, compared to ExpressVPN’s 8.
 This is handy in bigger households as more devices can be connected to different servers.
 Thus, NordVPN is a better choice for streaming for budget-conscious users.

 I also liked that ExpressVPN and NordVPN allow streaming on all servers.
 So when you decide to watch your favorite show, you don't need to switch servers first.
 Most importantly, the speeds should be enough for HD or even 4K video quality.